What the #$%@ is body fat percentage?

 - Ladies: if you are concerned about menstruation or fertility, it has been said not to drop below 15% body fat.
 Although I can’t find any studies that definitively refutes or proves this, it’s just something I wanted to point out so you can be aware.
 Your results may vary!

-How do you calculate your body fat percentage?
+How do you calculate or Measure your body fat percentage?

 This question I get asked above ALLLLLL others.